 A root canal is a process that involves the removal of the soft center of the tooth and pulp.
 The pulp consists of nerves, blood vessels, and connective tissue that helps the tooth to grow.
 In most cases, a Root Canal Dentist or endodontist will perform a root canal under local anesthesia.

-The dentist performs a root canal when the inner part of your tooth, called the pulp, is injured or becomes infected.
+The Dentist Near Me performs a root canal when the inner part of your tooth, called the pulp, is injured or becomes infected.

 The crown of the tooth, the outermost part of the tooth, can remain if the pulp is dead.
 Removing injured or infected pulp from your tooth is the best way to preserve the tooth structure.